-46. Coalescence - The proposed housing site is located on the eastern side of the village which would bring the built footprint closer to the neighbouring settlement of Market Lavington.
+57. Coalescence - The proposed housing site is located on the eastern side of the village which would bring the built footprint closer to the neighbouring settlement of Market Lavington.
 As a consequence careful consideration must be given to the extent and positioning of development within this site.
-To prevent a visual perception of the two villages becoming closer along Lavington Lane in a visual sense, the site frontage needs to incorporate an appropriate open area and retain as far as possible the existing topography and boundary treatment.
-In addition to prevent physical coalescence the eastern fringe needs to be left undeveloped to preserve the separation from Market Lavington.
+To prevent a visual perception of the two villages becoming closer along Lavington Lane in a visual sense, the site frontage needs to incorporate an appropriate undeveloped area and retain as far as possible the existing topography and boundary treatment.
+The proposed access arrangement diagram shown on page 14 demonstrates how it is possible to retain a substantial amount of the existing topography.
+The topographical survey also identifies how the northern portion of the site naturally lends itself to being left undeveloped.
+Again the number of dwellings and the relative density allows for the northern end to remain undeveloped, thereby helping to prevent any impression of coalescence taking place.
+In addition to prevent physical coalescence the eastern fringe needs to be left undeveloped to preserve the separation from Market Lavington, again the number of dwellings and the relative density allows for the eastern fringe to remain undeveloped.
 The erosion of the countryside buffer between the two villages and their coalescence would have an adverse impact on the character of each.
 This can be mitigated through careful consideration of the extent and positioning of development within this site.

-- 47. River Corridor The proposed housing site is sited close to the Semington Brook river corridor.
+- 58. River Corridor The proposed housing site is sited close to the Semington Brook river corridor.
 Although this carries no specific designation, running water is a UK Biodiversity Action Plan Priority Habitat.
 The brook is likely be a hotspot for a range of wildlife that use the riparian habitat for foraging and for commuting between different habitat areas.
 It is understood that there are several existing records of water voles associated with this area of the Semington Brook.
 There may be additional issues in relation to pollution prevention during the construction period for any development within this site, which will need to be addressed during the planning process.
 The eastern fringe of the proposed site needs to be left undeveloped to preserve the separation from the Semington Brook.
-The potential impacts on the river corridor can be mitigated through careful consideration of the extent and positioning of development within this site. - 48.
-Ancient Woodland The proposed housing site is close to the Manor House Woods area of Ancient Woodland (a UK Biodiversity Action Plan Priority Habitat) which also carries the non-statutory designation of County Wildlife Site.
+The potential impacts on the river corridor can be mitigated through careful consideration of the extent and positioning of development within this site. - 59.
+Ancient Woodland The proposed housing site is close to the Manor House Woods area of

+Ancient Woodland (a UK Biodiversity Action Plan Priority Habitat) which also carries the non-statutory designation of County Wildlife Site.
 The proposed site is separated from the woodland by a minor road and this will do much to prevent direct impacts as a result of development, however it is necessary to also consider the indirect impacts arising from lighting, including lighting from both the development site itself and additional lighting of Lavington Lane.
 Careful consideration must be given to the extent and positioning of development within this site.
 The site frontage needs to incorporate an appropriate open area and retain as far as possible the existing topography and boundary treatment.
 This will help to ensure that light spillage from the new dwellings does not extend as far as the ancient woodland opposite.
 In addition highway lighting of the site access from Lavington Lane can be of led design which offers the opportunity to prevent unintended light spillage.